HIAP Residencies in Suomenlinna & Cable Factory

 HIAP has three main residency seasons:

 The main venues of HIAP are located on Suomenlinna island, a UNESCO World Heritage Site located a 15-minute ferry ride away from the centre of Helsinki.
 HIAP Gallery Augusta is a venue for exhibitions, events and open studio events.
-The residency spaces are located in the Palmstierna studio complex, which consists of 9 residencial units (5 studios, 4 apartments) and one workspace for artists.
+The residency spaces are located in the Palmstierna studio complex, which consists of 9 residencial units (5 atelier apartments and 4 regular apartments) and one workspace for artists.

 VENUE: CABLE FACTORY

 HIAP has three residency studios at the Cable Factory cultural complex.
 With over five hectares of floor space, Cable Factory is the largest cultural structure in Helsinki, containing dozens of studios for artists, architects, designers and musicians, as well as museums, art schools, dance and publishing companies and other cultural institutions, non-profit organizations and commercial enterprises.